Skip to main content

 Status: Adopted

-Germany adopted its first Maritime Spatial Plan in 2009 for the German Exclusive Economic Zone (EEZ) of the North Sea and the Baltic Sea.
+Germany adopted its first maritime spatial plan in 2009 for the German Exclusive Economic Zone (EEZ) of the North Sea and the Baltic Sea.

 Germany's first Maritime Spatial Plan is available here